nanthagabriel/nanthagabriel/README.md

 The people around me say it’s a long shot, but hey, I’m the one taking aim and if there’s one thing the film industry taught me, it’s perseverance.

-Check out my [learning-projects](https://github.com/nanthagabriel/learning-projects/tree/learning_projects) here, from Python basics to AI foundations and my ultimate goal of becoming a Data Storyteller.
+Check out my [learning-projects](https://github.com/nanthagabriel/learning-projects/tree/learning_projects) here.
+I’ll be updating it with Python projects, LeetCode challenges, AI foundations and the practices I learn along the way as I progress toward my goal of becoming a Data Storyteller.

 ---